IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 ### (Optional) Storage Considerations

 If your OpenShift cluster already have default storageclass configured, you can ignore this step.
-To learn more on storage considerations for CP4WAIOps 3.3, please refer to [Storage Considerations](https://ibmdocs-test.mybluemix.net/docs/en/cloud-paks/cloud-pak-watson-aiops/3.3.0?topic=requirements-storage-considerations).
-Here, we use Ceph.
-You can choose different storage based on your system requirement.
+To learn more on storage considerations for CP4WAIOps, please refer to [Storage Considerations](https://ibmdocs-test.mybluemix.net/docs/en/cloud-paks/cloud-pak-watson-aiops/3.3.0?topic=requirements-storage-considerations).
+In this case, we use Ceph.
+You can choose different storage based on your own requirement.

 From Argo CD UI, click `NEW APP` and input parameters as follows for Ceph and then click `CREATE` button.